 This story is from Issue 19 of Highsnobiety Magazine.
-You can buy the new issue here.
+It was originally published on September 25, 2019.

 Michael B. Jordan always wanted to be an X-Man.
 Growing up he watched Marvel’s suite of Saturday morning cartoons, then pretended he was Iceman — whose mutant powers allowed him to cover himself in a layer of protective ice, freeze objects with his hands, and turn water vapor into ice floes that would allow him to smoothly navigate the area around him.
 Or he’d picture himself as Morph, a character created solely for the TV series with the ability to shapeshift into whoever he wanted to be — a superpower that the 32-year-old actor actually possesses, becoming everyone from police brutality victim Oscar Grant III in his breakout role in Fruitvale Station, beleaguered boxer Adonis Creed, and tragic villain Erik Killmonger in Black Panther.